aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fonts/reset-fonts-cache/_index.md

 ﻿---
-title: "Clear the font cache in a Word document"
+title: "Clear the font cache in a Word document online"
-second_title: " online"
 articleTitle: "Clear the font cache"
 linktitle: "Clear the font cache"
 type: docs